ryansobol/frozen/README.md

 #=> { name: 'Required' }
 ```

-To force validation on both `null` and `undefined` attributes, supply the `validation: 'force'` option.
+Optionally, validations can be forced on both `null` and `undefined` attributes.

 ```coffee
 class User extends Frozen.Model